Continuing Education

 Continuing Education includes short, flexible courses taught by CIC faculty, following the same curriculum standards as the Academic Program.

-ARA 102 Arabic for Intermediate Learners
+ARA 101 Arabic for Beginners

-IJC 102 Introduction to the Sunnah
+IJC 101 Introduction to the Qur’an

 Who This Program Is For